 When to Use Mineral Wool Sheets

 Use mineral wool sheets when you want to avoid using plastics such as XPS rigid foam or spray foam.
 Mineral wool is an all-natural product made from recycled substances.
-Unlike rigid foam's low melting point, mineral wool is nearly fireproof under normal household conditions, with a melting point of 2,150 F. Mineral wool sheets 1-1/2 inches thick provide an R-value of R-6.
+Unlike rigid foam's low melting point, mineral wool is nearly fireproof under normal household conditions, with a melting point of 2,150 degrees Fahrenheit.
+Mineral wool sheets 1-1/2 inches thick provide an R-value of R-6.

 Mineral wool sheets are significantly more expensive than rigid foam sheets.
 Thirty-two square feet of mineral wool sheet insulation will run over $100.
 This makes mineral wool sheets three to five times more expensive than rigid foam.